Code-Screen/Code-Screen.github.io/docs/accessing-test-link-directly.md

 <br>

 <strong>3</strong>.
 The email will open in a new tab in your browser.
-Now right-click the `Click here to continue` blue button and click `Copy link address` (or `Copy` on Windows) to copy the link to your clipboard:
+Now right-click the `Click here to continue` blue button and click `Copy link address`
+(or `Copy link` on Safari/Firefox) to copy the link to your clipboard:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>